EPA ID: MDD003061447

-- In 2010, the Site was divided into Operable Unit 1 (OU-1) for treatment of Site soils, principal threat waste and shallow groundwater and OU-2 for delineation and treatment of bedrock groundwater.
+- In 2010, the Site was divided into Operable Unit 1 (OU-1) for treatment of Site soils, principal threat wastes, and shallow groundwater, and OU-2 for delineation and treatment of bedrock groundwater.

-- A Pre-Remedial Design Investigation, to support the remedial design for the 2009 ROD selected remedy is currently being performed.
-The OU-2 bedrock groundwater investigation is expected to resume in the spring of 2013.
+- A Pre-Remedial Design Investigation (PRD) to support the remedial design for the remedy selected by the 2009 ROD is substantially complete.
+The OU-2 bedrock groundwater investigation resumed in Spring 2013 and is ongoing.

-- OU-1 Pre-Design Investigation (PDI) field work included bench-scale testing for Solidification/Stabilization (S/S) and aquifer pump testing for the groundwater extraction and treatment system near the former lagoon.
+- OU-1 PRD field work included bench-scale testing for Solidification/Stabilization (S/S) and aquifer pump testing for the groundwater extraction and treatment system near the former lagoon.
 This work was substantially completed in 2013.
 Documentation of the field test of S/S within the waste lagoon is currently being reviewed by EPA to verify S/S results were acceptable.

-- Remedial Design activities of the OU-1 remedy have begun in 2014.
+- Remedial Design activities of the OU-1 remedy began in 2014.

-- Groundwater contamination has been confirmed to extend beyond the boundaries of the Central Chemical property.
+- Groundwater contamination was confirmed to extend beyond the boundaries of the Central Chemical property.
 Therefore, further delineation of ground water contamination will be performed.

 - There are currently no known receptors for groundwater.
-However, a tracer study to locate potential receptors is planned for the Spring of 2014.
-In addition, residential well sampling will be performed to the northeast of the Site in the Foutainhead Country Club neighborhood.
+However, a tracer study to locate potential receptors was initiated in Spring 2014.
+In addition, residential well sampling was performed to the northeast of the Site in the Fountainhead Country Club neighborhood.
 Additional sampling, at some locations, is expected to be conducted during peak pumping season (June to October) 2015.
-Vapor Intrusion sampling in some Matthew Court townhomes, which are located adjacent to the Site, will occur in March to assess the potential presence of vapors in residences that have volunteered for the sampling.
+Vapor Intrusion sampling in some Matthew Court townhomes, which are located adjacent to the Site, was also conducted to assess the potential presence of vapors in residences that have volunteered for the sampling.
 No additional VI sampling is anticipated in this area.